edgar-ka/ow2elk/README.md

 Disclaimer
 ----------

-This project is not meant to be used in production, but only for educational purposes.
+This is *proof-of-concept* project.
 There is no guarantee that it is useful for any purpose.
 But there IS guarantee that it contains some errors or nonsense.
 Use at your own risk.